Biblical cosmology: God and the heavenly beings

 The Archangel Michael, a member of the host of divine beings who attend God in heaven, defeating Satan, the dragon of chaos.

 Israel and Judah, like other Canaanite kingdoms, originally had a full pantheon of gods.
 The chief of the old Canaanite pantheon was the god El, but over time Yahweh replaced him as the national god and the two merged.
 The remaining gods were now subject to Yahweh: "Who in the sky is comparable to Yahweh, like Yahweh among the divine beings?
-A god dreaded in the Council of holy beings...?"
-(Psalm 89:6–9).
+A god dreaded in the Council of holy beings...?".
 In the Book of Job the Council of Heaven, the Sons of God (bene elohim) meet in heaven to review events on Earth and decide the fate of Job.
 One of their number is "the Satan", literally "the accuser", who travels over the Earth much like a Persian imperial spy, (Job dates from the period of the Persian empire), reporting on, and testing, the loyalty of men to God.